duelingbenjos/rocketswap/docs/guide.md

 1. Access your Lamden web wallet and make sure you have some TAU in an account (if not, buy some at TXBIT here).
 Stare longingly at your sweet stack of TAU.

-?> You can refer back to your wallet to see the RocketSwap process progress — the account created, funds transferred or transaction history etc. For now move on, you can check this out when we are done.
+?> You can refer back to your wallet to see the RocketSwap progress as you progress through this guide to see — the account created, funds transferred or transaction history etc. For now move on, you can check this out when we are done.

-2. You will need to connect your wallet with RocketSwap, click the Connect Wallet at the bottom left of the screen.
+2. You will need to connect your wallet with RocketSwap, click the *Connect Wallet* at the bottom left of the screen.

-3. You will see the Choose a Login Option pop-up.
+3. You will see the **Choose a Login Option** pop-up.
 We are using the Lamden Web wallet, also notice in the picture below, beside the Lamden Wallet is Installed with a green tick.
-Select the Lamden Wallet option.
+Select the *Lamden Wallet* option.

-4. On the Lamden Wallet Login pop-up:
+4. On the **Lamden Wallet Login** pop-up:
     A. Select the checkbox Auto Connect to Lamden Wallet.
 (Optional — I did this for convenience)
     B. Click Connect

-5. A pop-up will appear, Linked Account Creation, which will guide you through the process of creating a linked account with RocketSwap.
-You can learn about linked accounts by selecting the bottom link learn about linked accounts, or click NEXT to proceed.
+5. A pop-up will appear, **Linked Account Creation**, which will guide you through the process of creating a linked account with RocketSwap.
+You can learn about linked accounts by selecting the bottom link *learn about linked accounts*, or click *NEXT* to proceed.

-6. Next pop-up screen for Linked Account Creation.
+6. Next pop-up screen for **Linked Account Creation**.
 To speed up this process you can transfer TAU from your account to the RocketSwap account about to be created as one step (instead of manually transferring from your Lamden wallet):
     A. Select the account containing your TAU you would like to use
     B. Enter the amount to transfer (in my example I transferred 1 TAU, but you can input however much you would like to transfer to the RocketSwap account)
-    C. Click Yes to proceed
+    C. Click *Yes* to proceed

-7. Final pop-up screen for Linked Account Creation.
+7. Final pop-up screen for **Linked Account Creation**.
 Personal choice around security, read the options and make a selection (I selected Yes for convenience).
-Then click CREATE ACCOUNT.
+Then click *CREATE ACCOUNT*.

 8. Now, go and check your Lamden web wallet.
-You will see an additional account has been created for RocketSwap AND you should have funds.
+You will see an additional account has been created for RocketSwap **AND** you should have funds.
 Go and enjoy RocketSwap!

 ?> Did you forget to select transfer funds or you just like doing things the hard way?
 Keep reading on how to transfer funds to RocketSwap Manually.

 ### Adding Funds

-2. Head over to your Lamden web wallet and you will see the RocketSwap account:
+2. Head over to your **Lamden web wallet** and you will see the RocketSwap account:
-    A. Click the RocketSwap account address on the right to copy it
+    A. Click the *RocketSwap account address* on the right to copy it
-    B. To initiate a transfer, click the account name with your TAU funds you would like send to the RocketSwap account
+    B. To initiate a transfer, click the *account name* with your TAU funds you would like send to the RocketSwap account
-    C. On the next screen select SEND TX
+    C. On the next screen select *SEND TX*

-3. On the Make a Lamden Transaction pop-up:
+3. On the **Make a Lamden Transaction** pop-up:
     A. Check your account (this will default to what you clicked)
     B. Check stamp limit (default is already populated, this is equivalent in terminology to Ethereum GAS fees — but much cheaper)
-    C. Choose Function to Run — Default is transfer and this is the option we need
+    C. Choose *Function* to Run — Default is transfer and this is the option we need
     D. Set the amount to the figure you would like to transfer (you will need a small amount remaining for stamps
     E. In the TO field, paste in the address you copied from the last screen
     F. REVIEW YOUR TRANSACTION DETAILS!
-    G. Click NEXT
+    G. Click *NEXT*

-4. On the next screen, click Confirm Transaction, you should then receive a pop-up notification that the transaction was successful and the transmission cost in stamps.
-Select Home.
+4. On the next screen, click *Confirm Transaction*, you should then receive a pop-up notification that the transaction was successful and the transmission cost in stamps.
+Select *Home*.

-5. Select Accounts in the top left of your screen in the Lamden wallet.
+5. Select *Accounts* in the top left of your screen in the Lamden wallet.
 You will see the RocketSwap account now has the TAU deposited.

 **Thats it!
 You have now deposited TAU to your RocketSwap account.**